Dairy 101: Introduction to Dairy Processing and Management (Cancelled)

 - People New To The Dairy Industry

-The cost to attend is $995 per person by the registration deadline of March 26, 2019.
-In groups of two or more, the second registrant will receive a $220 discount.
+The cost to attend is $775 per person by the registration deadline of April 14, 2020.
 This fee covers instruction, manual, lunch, and certificate.
-After the deadline, the registration cost is $1045.
+After the deadline, the registration cost is $825.
 Optional parking passes are $8.50 per day.
 If parking on the OSU campus, a parking pass is required.

 Class sessions are held in the Parker Food Science Building on The Ohio State University campus.